DataFire/Integrations/integrations/generated/azure_containerservices_location/README.md

 ## Actions

 ### ContainerServices_ListOrchestrators
 Gets a list of supported orchestrators in the specified subscription.
-The operation returns properties of each orchestrator including verison and available upgrades.
+The operation returns properties of each orchestrator including version and available upgrades.

 ```js